Kn99HN/protodup/README.md

 combination of the field number and the tag value.
 2. For each field, parse the bytes and create the structured data.

+Things to note is that, int32, int64, intN is various ways of telling the compiler to interpret the bits.
+It doesn't change the binary representation of the value itself.
+One bug that we ran into is zig-zag encoding on Min integer value.
+Carrying out the bit shift with type int32, the value would be -1.
+Given that all the bits are 1 and we only right shift to encode the value as varints, it would cause infinite loop.
+Therefore, we would need to cast value to uint32 before encoding to varints.
+When right shifting the integer, int32 would cause the msb to preserve the signed bit, which would make it 0xff forever.
+Casting to uint32 would make it insert a 0, leading to eventual loop termination.